KodstarBootcamp/Screencast/README.md

 2. *To Become a Teacher* - There is no more noble a profession than passing on knowledge.
 There is a great deal of knowledge in the world and with the technology we now have available combined with the tools in this screencast, anyone can teach better than 99% of the people out there.

-3. *To Make Money Teaching* - If you join the Code School screencasting team we'll pay you to create quality casts.
+3. *To Make Money Teaching* - If you join the Kodstar screencasting team we'll pay you to create quality casts.
 At the bottom of this document we'll tell you how to submit an audition video.

 4. *To Work with Us* - We're creating a system where you'll work with our team to polish your work and improve your screencasting skills.